It’s easy to lose interest in life when you’re bedridden.

 2. Work Out a Riddle or Quiz Together

-Two heads are always better than one and you’ll be amazed at how sharp their mind still is for solving riddles and quizzes.
+Two heads are always better than one, and you’ll be amazed at how sharp their mind still is for solving riddles and quizzes.
 Work on a word search or crossword puzzle together.
-Again, what one of you doesn’t know the other one may well know.
+Again, what one of you doesn’t know, the other may know.

 3. Help Them to Write Letters to Friends and Family